zengelkaan/DSA210_31922_Kaan_Zengel/README.md

 - Do teams struggle more in weekday matches compared to weekends?
 - Can we accurately predict team performance using ML models?

-This project will provide valuable football analytics insights while applying data science and machine learning to a real-world problem.I want to analyze past data and predict this year's champion based on the data.
+This project will provide valuable football analytics insights while applying data science and machine learning to a real-world problem.I want to analyze past data and predict the win, draw, and loss percentages of the teams in the Turkish Football Süper Lig.